SamBrooksh/NWNSamMod/Plan.md

 #### 1st Level
 Weapon Finesse
 #### 2nd Level
-Void Clone - Suffer a penalty to summon a clone that does less dmg and a debuff - It gets bonus damage from player INT (Debuff is -4 STR, -3 CON, -2 REF/WILL/FORT, -3 CHA, until Clone is unsummoned - may too big of a debuff - maybe have it deal 1 void dmg to player every couple of rounds)- Once per day, lasts until unsummoned I think
+Void Clone - Suffer a penalty to summon a clone that does less dmg and a debuff - It gets bonus damage from player INT (Debuff is -4 STR, -3 CON, -2 REF/WILL/FORT, -3 CHA, until Clone is unsummoned - may too big of a debuff - maybe have it deal 1 void dmg to player every couple of rounds - that seems a bit extreme)- Once per day, lasts until unsummoned I think
-Clone has 1/2 hp, and does 1d4+INT dmg - Same AC
+Clone has 1/2 hp(Currently at 75% for the moment), and does 1d4+INT dmg - Same AC
 #### 3rd Level
 Void Strike - After hitting an enemy with melee weapon, deal 1/3 Void Scarred Level in void damamge - if they are fading, deal Level instead
 #### 4th Level